oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 * 04:00 - Watching [videos](https://www.youtube.com/watch?v=ngfYZ0U-emg) on best ways to build app
 * 04:30 - Add CapstoneApp-experiments to github, more research
 * 04:50 - End Of Day: More research and Helpful websites added

+#
+# 02/24/24

+* Begin research on REACT version of project